openstack/kayobe/doc/source/centos8.rst

 ``7.1.0`` release, Kayobe supports both CentOS 7 and 8.
 However, CentOS 7 is
 used by default, and some configuration changes are required to use CentOS 8.

-Currently only greenfield deployments are covered here.
-Information about migrating from CentOS 7 to CentOS 8 will be provided soon.
+Currently this documentation focuses on greenfield deployments.
+More information about migrating from CentOS 7 to CentOS 8 will be provided soon.

 Container images
 ================